aYu4ko/ToFAS/README.md

-Automation script for various tasks in ToF.
+Automation script for various tasks in Tower of Fantasy.
 NOTE: This project is not maintained anymore.